 This letter should be written following any interview or career fair contact.
 It should express your appreciation for the interview, mention a key point that was discussed during the interview, reiterate your continued interest in the possibility of employment, and that you desire a favorable response.
 If you forgot to mention something to the recruiter that could have a positive effect on the decision, add it to this letter.
 The thank you should be written and sent within 24 hours of the interview.
-You may do email immediately following the interview or fair, but follow up with a handwritten or typed note.
+You may do email immediately following the interview or fair, but it is recommended that you follow up with a handwritten or typed note.

 This letter displays common courtesy, professional etiquette, and your ability to pay attention to details.
 The thank you letter reinforces your continued interest and brings your name across the employer's desk again.
 This letter should be laser printed on 8 1/2" x 11" bond paper (resume paper) using business letter format.
 A handwritten thank you is preferable, but it may be typed if your handwriting is often illegible.